 The dates for 2019 are June 22 and 23 for the Gay Pride Festival, with the Parade running on June 23.

 During the weeks leading up to Pride, you can attend a number of related events and activities.
-Here's a complete Twin Cities Pride calendar.
+There's a complete list on the Twin Cities Pride calendar.

 Rainbow Run: Downtown: A 5K supporting the annual Pride celebration, enters its eighth year.
 All runners (over the age of 21) get a free beer at the Twin Cities Pride Festival Beer Garden after the run.

 Family Fun Day, Como Park Zoo and Conservatory: Held on June 8 in 2020, the festivities begin at 11 a.m. and last until 2 p.m.
 Activities typically include races and table games; burgers, hot dogs, and salads; and a softball game.

 Pride Festival, Loring Park: The Twin Cities main event is a weekend-long Pride Festival, held in 2019 on June 22 and June 23 from 10 a.m. to 6 p.m.
 There are several stages hosting a variety of performers, still to be announced for 2019 but in previous years has included The Pointer Sisters, Adore Delano, and The Phoenix Philosophy.